GigSalad/node-redis-scan/README.md

 ### The `scan()` method

-The `scan()` method provides the easiest way to scan your key space with a single callback that will be passed all matching keys.
+The `scan()` method provides the easiest way to scan your keyspace with a single callback that will be passed all matching keys.
 Depending on the size of your keyspace (millions of keys and beyond) this process might take many seconds or longer.

 **Parameters**